azamb/docs-engineering-matrix/team.md

 #### Engineer 1

 - Understands their area of work.
-Frequently shares knowledge of their work and areas they have worked in.
+Frequently shares knowledge in areas they have worked in.

 ##### Examples

-- Consistently writes thorough pull requests descriptions
+- Consistently writes thorough pull request descriptions
-- Contributing to the engineering wiki by writing documentation
+- Contributes documentation to the engineering wiki
-- Demos
+- Demos of past work
+- Giving feedback during other's demos

 #### Senior